KnowWhereGraph/kwg-api/docs/developing.rst

 Code Style
 ----------

-Specific parameters can be found in `pyproject.toml`
+The style should conform to the black tool.
+Linting is automated through poetry.
+Refer to the README for instructions on running.
+Specific parameters and new linters can be added in `pyproject.toml`.